jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - notify users of password requirements so they don't have to trial and error
    - email verification
    - make session validation a module.
+   - remove all window.locations for smother navigation
+      - figure Out what to replace with